CVE-2025-59139

 Impact

 The primary impact of this vulnerability is the potential for denial of service (DoS) attacks.
 If body size limits are used as a safeguard against large or malicious requests, attackers could exploit this flaw to send oversized request bodies, leading to excessive memory or CPU consumption when handling very large requests.
-However, most standards-compliant runtimes and reverse proxies may reject such malformed requests with 400 Bad Request, making the practical impact dependent on the runtime and deployment environment (GitHub Advisory).
+However, most standards-compliant runtimes and reverse proxies may reject such malformed requests with 400 Bad Request, so the practical impact depends on the runtime and deployment environment (GitHub Advisory).

 Mitigation and workarounds